Impact of the PSR J0740+6620 radius constraint on the properties of high-density matter

-When treating \newNICER\, as either a radio or an X-ray observation, we explicitly account for the normalization of the mass prior in Eqs.~(9) and (11) of~\cite{Landry:2020vaw}, in accordance with our choice of the fixed population model.\footnote{As in \cite{Landry:2020vaw}, this normalization is negligible for the X-ray observation of \oldNICER, whose mass lies well below $\Mmax$ for any viable EoS.} For the \newNICER\, X-ray data, we use either the NICER+XMM samples from~\cite{Miller:2021qha,miller_m_c_2021_4670689} or the {\tt ST-U} samples from~\cite{Riley:2021pdl,riley_thomas_e_2021_4697625}.
-Both sets of samples already incorporate the updated mass estimate from~\cite{Fonseca:2021wxt}, though~\cite{Miller:2021qha} inflates the uncertainty in this measurement by \externalresult{$\pm0.02\,\Msolar$} out of concern for systematic uncertainties.
+When treating \newNICER\, as either a radio or an x-ray observation, we explicitly account for the normalization of the mass prior in Eqs.~(9) and (11) of~\cite{Landry:2020vaw}, in accordance with our choice of fixed population model.\footnote{Unlike in \cite{Landry:2020vaw}, where we assumed the population of NICER targets ended at masses well below $\Mmax$, we assume the population of NICER targets extends well beyond $\Mmax$ and include the proper normalization for the mass prior for both \oldNICER~and \newNICER.} For the \newNICER\, x-ray data, we use either the NICER+XMM samples from~\cite{Miller:2021qha,miller_m_c_2021_4670689} or the {\tt ST-U} samples from~\cite{Riley:2021pdl,riley_thomas_e_2021_4697625}.
+Both sets of samples already incorporate the updated mass estimate from~\cite{Fonseca:2021wxt}, though~\cite{Miller:2021qha} inflates the uncertainty in this measurement by \externalresult{$\pm 0.02\,\Msolar$} out of concern for systematic uncertainties.
 For our analysis, we choose to revert back to the published result from~\cite{Fonseca:2021wxt} and remove the additional uncertainty of $0.04\,\Msolar$.
-In practice, we use the posterior samples from~\cite{Miller:2021qha,miller_m_c_2021_4670689} but weigh each sample by ${\cal{N}}(2.08\,\Msolar,0.07\,\Msolar)/{\cal{N}}(2.08\,\Msolar,0.09\,\Msolar)$, the ratio of the inferred mass estimate from~\cite{Fonseca:2021wxt} to the inflated mass estimate used in~\cite{Miller:2021qha}.
-This allows for a more direct comparison between the results of~\cite{Miller:2021qha} and~\cite{Riley:2021pdl}, though we repeat our analysis with the increased mass uncertainty and find a negligible effect on our results.
+In practice, we use the posterior samples from~\cite{Miller:2021qha,miller_m_c_2021_4670689} but weight each sample by ${\cal{N}}(2.08\,\Msolar,0.07\,\Msolar)/{\cal{N}}(2.08\,\Msolar,0.09\,\Msolar)$, the ratio of the inferred mass estimate from~\cite{Fonseca:2021wxt} to the inflated mass estimate used in~\cite{Miller:2021qha}.
+This allows for a more direct comparison between the results of~\cite{Miller:2021qha} and~\cite{Riley:2021pdl}.
+We find a negligible effect on our results when we repeat our analysis with the increased mass uncertainty.
 Table~\ref{tb:lit} summarizes the mass and radius data we use for \newNICER.